Home

 That’s why Cycle Hayling is calling for Haylink: a North-South cycle link, separating cyclists from motorists and acting as a vital stepping stone for developing cycling routes around the rest of the Island.

 It won’t be easy.
 There’s no simple option, so we applied for council funding in 2018 for a professional feasibility study.
-Although this didn’t make the cut, the council have incorporated the need into the new Cycling and Walking Infrastructure Plan, being developed during 2019.
-Watch this space!
+Although this didn’t make the cut, the council have incorporated the need into the new Cycling and Walking Infrastructure Plan, which was developed during 2019.
+But nothing has happened since then.

 Find out more